Sam's Army: Behavior

 Sam's Army was known for wearing red to matches.
 The group's chants are commonly bilingual in English and Spanish due to the number of soccer fans coming from the Hispanic community.
 They usually stand in seatings behind one of the goals, due to complaints from early games that they blocked people who wanted to sit down and watch the game.
 Sam's Army fans often utilize drummers in their chants, and there are chant leaders who lead the group for the duration of the game.
-They normally stand with other United States national team supporters' groups, including the American Outlaws.
+They normally stood with other United States national team supporters' groups, including the American Outlaws.

 Sam's Army also produced a bi-monthly fanzine, 'Bookable Offense' which started in 1995.
 Each issue, which ran between 16 and 30 pages, was distributed by mail to group members.
 The fanzine, written by Wheeler and Spacone, also included articles on the newly formed Major League Soccer with references and information on burgeoning MLS Supporters clubs.